 Host a read-a-thon

-Encourage literacy by holding a read-a-thon book experience, inviting parents and students from the neighborhood to come and hear books read to them by your students.
+Encourage literacy by holding a read-a-thon book experience, inviting parents and youth from the neighborhood to come and hear books read to them by young people.
 Solicit new or gently used books from the community to give away to the children who attend.
 Photo Credit: Story time group by Aaron Cutler Memorial Library is licensed under CC by 4.0

 Teach others to read